LuEE-C/SHA256Classification/README.md

 # SHA256Classification
-Curious if xgboost could predict wether the first num of a sha256 is 0 or 1
+Curious if xgboost could predict anything about the SHA256 of a random document, prob not Edit : Did not brake cryptography today